roman-yagodin/PlaneShift.SkinTools/README.md

 Click *Download ZIP* button and unpack, or `git clone https://github.com/roman-yagodin/PlaneShift.SkinTools.git`

+Merge extracted files and folders with skin content, so scripts like `paws2html` should be placed in the root skin folder.

 ## Preview

 You could test *PlaneShift.SkinTools* by using files from PlaneShift install (`/planeshift/art/skins` (unzip them first), `/planeshift/data/ui`).

 ### Browser

-Add `xml-stylesheet` reference to the beginning of PAWS file (as shown below), then open PAWS file in the browser:
+Add `xml-stylesheet` reference entry to the beginning of PAWS file (as shown below), then open PAWS file in the browser:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>